kgrid-objects/CAMH/collection/99999-CAMH1-v1.0/README.md

 ### Understanding KGRID Activator Microserver Tool
 Kgrid [activator](https://github.com/kgrid/kgrid-activator) provides remote invocation of the KO.
 The activator “activate” computable knowledge by (a) loading KOs stored as a digital files, (b) providing means to execute the computable knowledge held in those files, (c) making those means of execution available to external systems via web services, and (d) tracking the utilization of those web services[1].

 ### Starting from CAMH source code
 Check out the score object GitHub repo:

 git clone \https://github.com/kgrid-objects/CAMH.git
 cd collection

-Then download the latest release of the KGrid Activator from the release page (https://github.com/kgrid/kgrid-activator/releases)
+Then download the latest release of the KGrid Activator from the release page (https://github.com/kgrid/kgrid-activator/releases).
+See the kgrid activator [documentation](http://kgrid.org/kgrid-activator/#activator-quick-start)for instructions on getting an activator running locally.

 directly into the score directory you just checked out and start up the Activator pointing to the current directory.
 For example, on a Mac (you'll need the Java SDK version 8 or higher running on your machine):